-During the Cheltenham Literature Festival we have slightly extended opening hours:
+During this year's Cheltenham Literature Festival we have slightly extended opening hours:

 Our new "term" started on 4th September with a great evening with novelist Elisa Lodato, talking about her writing.
 She discussed her first novel An Unremarkable Body; her latest novel The Necessary Marriage has just been published.